 ANNUAL LEAGUE RIFLE MARKSMANSHIP COMPETITION

 Twelve youngsters participated in the Annual League Marksmanship Competition.
 Turnout was low due to a recent snow storm.
 Shooters were classified into one of four divisions by their ranking in the Winchester/NRA Small Bore Rifle Program.
 All shooters fired six targets from various positions that they use in the Small Bore Rifle Qualification Program.
 Top shooters in each division received a choice of gifts from the prize table.
 Second and third place shooters in each division also received a choice from the prize table.
 All other shooters received participation prizes.
 In all, over $800 worth of prizes were awarded.
 Shown above are most of the happy participants.
 Congratulations to all.
 Some of the prizes awarded and the day's activities are shown below:

-Tabitha A. earned this year's "Top Shot of the Year" award at the December 10th Annual Marksmanship Competition.
-Tabitha fired a score of 47 out of a possible 50 point score.
+Aiden A. earned this year's "Top Shot of the Year" award at the December 9th Annual Marksmanship Competition.
+Aiden fired a score of 89 out of a possible 100 point score.
 Amazing!!!
-All participants fired 10 rounds at two, 5 bullseye target from any shooting position of their choosing.
+All participants fired 10 rounds at one bullseye target from any shooting position of their choosing.
 Distance was 50 feet.
-To get a "47", each of the 10 shots had to be within an area smaller than a dime in the center of each target.
+To get a "89", each of the 10 shots had to be within an area smaller than a dime on the target.
+Aiden's target is shown below.
 Quite an accomplishment.
-Tabitha is shown receiving her "Bronze Eagle Award" from Mr. John McGill, Instructor and Coach of our High Power Rifle Team.
-Tabitha also gets her name engraved on the "Top Shot" Marksmanship Plaque that hangs in the Atglen Clubhouse.
-Congratualtions on a job well done Tabitha!!!!!
+Aiden received his "Bronze Eagle Award" from Joe Neuman, President of the SCCYSL.
+Aiden also gets his name engraved on the "Top Shot" Marksmanship Plaque that hangs in the Atglen Clubhouse.
+Congratualtions on a job well done Aiden!!!!!